KPZ equation correlations in time: Spatial process tail bounds

 Recalling the notation from Definition \ref{LineEns}, we will argue that

-The first line follows by dropping two of the conditions in $ \boundgood$, while the second line equality uses the Brownian Gibbs property for the KPZ line ensemble and conditional expectations with respect to the $\sigma$-field external to $\mathfrak{h}^{(1)}_t$ on the interval $[0,2]$.
-The third line inequality uses the monotone coupling of Lemma \ref{Coupling1} to remove the second curve in the conditioning.
-The curve $\mathfrak{h}^{(1)}_t$ will drop without the support offered by the second curve, so that the probability of the event $\down$ may only increase in response to this removal.
-The fourth line inequality is due to variation over those values of $\mathfrak{h}^{(1)}_t(0)$ and $\mathfrak{h}^{(1)}_t(2)$ that satisfy the pair of conditions in the indicator functions of the preceding line.
-The final equality follows by coupling all the Brownian bridges together via affine shifts -- clearly the largest fall occurs when the boundaries are maximally displaced in the suitable direction.
+where we allow $\widetilde{\down}_{\e,s}$ to denote the $\down$ event with respect to the concerned Brownian bridge law.
+Here, the first line follows by dropping two of the conditions in $ \boundgood_{\e, s}$.
+The equality with the second line uses the Brownian Gibbs property for the KPZ line ensemble and conditional expectations with respect to the $\sigma$-field external to $\mathfrak{h}^{(1)}_t$ on the interval $[0,2]$.
+The inequality with the third line uses the monotone coupling (Lemma \ref{Coupling1}) to remove the second curve in the conditioning.
+Under this coupling, the curve $\mathfrak{h}^{(1)}_t$ is bounded below by a Brownian bridge $\tilde{B}$ connecting the same endpoints.
+The inequality follows since the probability of the event $\down$ may only increase in response to the lowering of the curve.
+The inequality with the fourth line comes from maximizing over all values of $\mathfrak{h}^{(1)}_t(0)$ and $\mathfrak{h}^{(1)}_t(2)$ that satisfy the pair of conditions in the indicator functions of the preceding line.
+This maximum is achieved when the boundaries are maximally displaced; thus, the final equality.